 Art introduces children to a variety of mediums and styles as well as artists and time periods.
 Acquisition of vocabulary and concepts support the students’ ever-growing portfolio of artwork.
 Students continuously expand their knowledge of elements of art and principles of design with new materials and concepts.
 Elements covered are line, shape, color, value, form, texture, and space.
 The principles of design covered are balance, contrast, emphasis, movement, pattern, and variety.
 In Ninth and Tenth Ages art history is incorporated into art class allowing for more in depth study and understanding of periods studied in history class.

-Our “Spotlight on Music” curriculum exposes our students to every period of genre of music from the Renaissance to 20th century composers through guided listening selections.
-Music theory and history as well as vocal techniques are a part of students’ progressive mastery in music throughout the program.
+Music theory and history as well as vocal techniques are a part of students’ progressive mastery in music throughout their lower school years.
 Rhythm instruments, recorder, and piano are the application instruments used for performance of musical skills acquired.
 Vocal and instrumental performance is seen in all grade levels to promote creative expression and mastery of musical skills.
-Students are exposed to a digital musical experience, learning through an online program called “Tenuto,” which reinforces their music education and allows them to experience more of what they have learned.

 Physical Education provides all children, beginning in Fifth Age, with multiple opportunities for physical, mental, emotional, and social growth through active games and structured play.
 Children learn skills at an age-appropriate pace and gain knowledge about their own physical development.
 Teachers focus on developing an appreciation for physical activity that will lead to a lifetime of health and wellness.
 Experiences in team and individual sports, as well as movement and rhythms, are designed to help students gain skills and develop positive attitudes towards exercise, sports, and their physical abilities.

-Students from Fifth Age through Tenth Age attend technology class for at least thirty minutes each six-day cycle.
-Our Fifth and Sixth Age students have sets of iPads in their classrooms which are used primarily during math and language arts.
-Students in the Seventh through Tenth Age classes primarily use Chromebooks and iPads.
-Technology skills are taught through a series of interactive projects and activities which often align with topics covered in other subjects.
+Students from Fifth Age through Tenth Age use technology as an educational tool in the classroom.
+Our Fifth through Eighth Age students have access to iPads and may use Seesaw as a learning platform.
+Students in the Ninth and Tenth Ages use Chromebooks for compositions and some classroom and/or homework assignments.
 Skills such as graphic design, visual mapping, keyboarding, presentation, and public speaking are introduced at age-appropriate levels.
 Cyber safety, cyber-bullying, digital citizenship, and responsible computer use are emphasized throughout the school year.